 The first mistake that people make is they think that floor sanding is simple!
-Well it is when you know how!
-They think that because they applied a bit of sand paper to a piece of wood in wood shop class, that they know how to sand a floor like an expert.
+Well, it is when you know how!
+They think that because they applied a bit of sandpaper to a piece of wood in woodshop class, they know how to sand a floor like an expert.
 How hard could it be?
 This is a question I get from some friends.
-They think theres nothing to it, just gotta sand it down and lacquer it.
+They think there’s nothing to it, just gotta sand it down and lacquer it.

 I have seen this turn floors GREEN!

 Just so you folks know, I have a very heavy powerful floor sanding machine.
 I almost always start with 36 grit.
 Rarely I will start with 60 grit because the floor is quite smooth and there’s not much damage.
 Once in a blue moon, I will start sanding with an 80 grit.
 What are the conditions needed for me to start with an 80 grit?
 It needs to be a very well laid, unfinished floor.
 If your floor has the normal wear and tear and a previous finish, there’s a good chance you are going to need to start on a 36 grit sandpaper.

 Be sure to check out How To Use a Belt or Drum Floor Sander so you don’t make common mistakes when using a floor sanding machine.